 - Collaborated with Routledge to establish the “International Relations in Southeast Asia” book series.

 - Being advised by prominent scholars: list of prominent foreign and Filipino scholars.

 - Gaining members and expanding the scope of its membership in the country and beyond.
 Not only within the International Studies community but also throughout Humanities, Social & Physical Sciences, and other forms of knowledge (like faith/spirituality and religion) that concentrate in the study of the “International” and “Globality.”
 We particularly welcome individuals whose research works relate to decoloniality and Philippine/SEA-based knowledge production.

-- Jointly designed the forthcoming PhD in International Studies with Miriam College’s International Studies department.
-The first specialized PhD program on International Studies in the country.
+- Jointly designed the work-in-progress PhD in International Studies with Miriam College’s International Studies department.

 - Created and solely designed the Bachelor of Arts in International Studies program at the Polytechnic University of the Philippines.
 One of the very first undergraduate degree programs in a state university.